eric-waveletsolutions/filterview/build_and_run.md

-# Build and Run Instructions for Speed Graph Application
+# Build and Run Instructions for Filter-View Application

-This guide explains how to build and run the Speed Graph with Adjustable Raised Cosine Filter application on different platforms: **Arch Linux**, **Ubuntu**, and **Windows**.
+This guide explains how to build and run the Filter-View with Adjustable Raised Cosine Filter application on different platforms: **Arch Linux**, **Ubuntu**, and **Windows**.

 ## Prerequisites